 Kancha Ilaiah was in middle school when he was first made aware of his caste.
 When he tried to seek admission into grade 8 at a government school, the class teacher made fun of his surname, accused Ilaiah of wasting his time and refused to give him a seat.
 The teacher relented only after Ilaiah shed copious tears and the headmaster intervened.

 Yet the ill treatment never ended.
 The teacher’s attitude to Ilaiah was condescending and the young boy, already scarred by smallpox on his face and an unusual last name, was discarded to the back row of the room, only because he was born a Shudra — among the lowest in India’s oppressive caste system.
 However, Ilaiah had his revenge when he placed first in the quarterly school examinations, leaving his class teacher stupefied.
-“At every stage, it was a very humiliating experience,” he says by phone from Hyderabad, where he works as an academic at the Maulana Azad National Urdu University.
+“At every stage, it was a very humiliating experience,” he says by phone from Hyderabad, the capital of Telangana state, where he works as an academic at the Maulana Azad National Urdu University.

 Ilaiah’s childhood experience illustrates what 25 percent of India’s 1.25 billion people endure every day.
 Among Hinduism’s most contentious tenets is the caste system — a rigid social order where the faithful are clubbed into hierarchical groups, each of which has a defined dharma (duty) and karma (work).
 So the Brahmins are priests, the Kshatriyas are warriors, the Vaishyas are traders, the Shudras are laborers and the Dalits are meant to be sweepers and toilet cleaners.
 For generations, the upper castes have used this social order to deny those at the bottom of this ladder basic human rights — education, sanitation, jobs, food and public health services — even though caste-based discrimination is, on paper, barred by law.

 Ilaiah has an ability to get under people’s skin in a way that previous generations have not done.